Ambrosia (apple): Patent

 Ambrosia is a "club" variety of apple, in which a cultivar is patented by an organization that sets quality standards and provides marketing, while production is limited to club members.

 Centralized control allowed limitation of color variation to pink/red, as the variety would colour differently in warmer climates.
 The patent expired in Canada in 2015, in the United States in 2017, and in Chile in 2021.
 It remains active in many other countries until as late as 2034.
 While under patent in Canada, the Mennell family obtained plant breeders rights, and all growers were allowed, paying a royalty of CA$2–3.75 per tree planting.
 While under patent in the US, growers paid the lesser of per tree planting or per acre, and a franchise fee.

 The Ambrosia Gold is marketed as the premium version of this variety.

 Cultivation and consumption

 The Ambrosia is one of the most produced apple varieties in Canada, as of 2024.

-Ambrosia is most commonly cultivated in British Columbia, where it was the third most-produced apple in 2016.
-By the mid 2020s, British Columbia continues to take the lead in production, followed by Ontario and Nova Scotia.
+In Canada, the Ambrosia is most commonly cultivated in British Columbia, where it was the third most-produced apple in 2016.
+By the mid-2020s, British Columbia continues to take the lead in production, followed by Ontario and Nova Scotia.
+In Quebec, farmers have been modernizing their orchards in order to increase production and sales of the Ambrosia in their province.
 Alongside the Honeycrisp and Gala, the Ambrosia has risen in prominence among Canadian farmers and consumers at the expense of the Red Delicious.
 In the United States, the majority of Ambrosia apples are harvested in Washington State and New York.
 This variety is also grown in Chile, New Zealand, the Netherlands, and Italy, among other countries.

 In the early 21st century, it is one of the most popular apple varieties in Canada and the United States, especially in the South and Midwest.
 It has also found success in the Asian market, notably Vietnam.